-Given the probability distribution function of the recurrence interval and the occurrence time of the previous occurrence of a fault, a time-dependent model of a particular fault for seismic hazard assessment was developed that takes into account the cyclic characteristics of the rupture of the active fault during a particular lifetime up to the present time.
-First the Gutenberg–Richter (1994) exponential frequency-magnitude relation for a source region was used, then based on a composite procedure the occurrence rate of the earthquake magnitude can be described.
-The time-dependent model was used to describe the characteristic behavior of a fault.
-Finally, the seismic hazards contribution from all sources, including both time-dependent and time-independent models, were added together to obtain total lifetime hazard curves.
-The effects of time-dependent and time-independent models of fault (e.g. Brownian passage time (BPT) and Poisson, respectively) in hazard calculations were also discussed.
-With the proposed fault model, the result shows that the seismic demands are lower than the current hazard calculation for areas where the time-dependent model were used to thosefaults, particularly, for fault (such as the Chelungpu fault) with short elapsed time since the last event occurred.
+Given the probability distribution function relating to the recurrence interval and the occurrence time of the previous occurrence of a fault, a time-dependent model of a particular fault for seismic hazard assessment was developed that takes into account the active fault rupture cyclic characteristics during a particular lifetime up to the present time.
+The Gutenberg and Richter (1944) exponential frequency-magnitude relation uses to describe the earthquake recurrence rate for a regional source.
+It is a reference for developing a composite procedure modelled the occurrence rate for the large earthquake of a fault when the activity information is shortage.
+The time-dependent model was used to describe the fault characteristic behavior.
+The seismic hazards contribution from all sources, including both time-dependent and time-independent models, were then added together to obtain the annual total lifetime hazard curves.
+The effects of time-dependent and time-independent models of fault [e.g., Brownian passage time (BPT) and Poisson, respectively] in hazard calculations are also discussed.
+The proposed fault model result shows that the seismic demands of near fault areas are lower than the current hazard estimation where the time-dependent model was used on those faults, particularly, the elapsed time since the last event of the faults (such as the Chelungpu fault) are short.